-Bersahill Ltd. The company was setup in September 2017 as a joint venture with Woodhead Regeneration Limited with each party holding 50% of the shares.
-The company commenced trading in 2020/21, creating construction and employment opportunities through the direct delivery of developments in the local area.
+- Bersahill Ltd. The company was setup in September 2017 as a joint venture with Woodhead Regeneration Limited with each party holding 50% of the shares.
+The company commenced trading in 2020/21, creating construction and employment opportunities through the direct delivery of developments in the local area. - S80 Partnership Limited.
+This is the Council's trading company set up in October 2017 to pursue activities to generate additional income from our assets from commercial activities.

-During 2023/24 the Council received £ in interest payments form Bersahill Ltd. As at 31 March 2024 the company owed Bassetlaw Council £3.691m in long term loans.
+During 2024/25 the Council received £259k in interest payments form Bersahill Ltd. As at 31 March 2025 the company owed Bassetlaw Council £3.691m in long term loans.

-35. CAPITAL EXPENDITURE AND FINANCING
+31. CAPITAL EXPENDITURE AND FINANCING